 We also compare against an alternative DPP-based model with identical similarity measure and quality features, but where the quality model has been trained using standard logistic regression.
 To learn this baseline, each sentence is treated as a unique instance to be classified as included or not included, with labels derived from our training oracle.
-Thus, it has the advantages of a DPP at test time, but does not take into account the diversity model while training; comparing with this baseline allows us to isolate the contribution of learning the model parameters in context.
+Thus, it has the advantages of a DPP at test time, but does not take into account the diversity model while training; comparing to this baseline allows us to isolate the contribution of learning the model parameters in context.
 Note that MBR inference is impractical for this model because its training does not properly calibrate for overall summary length, so nearly all samples are either too long or too short.
 Thus, we report only the results obtained from greedy inference.
 We refer to this model as LR+DPP.

 Next, we employ as baselines a range of previously proposed methods for multidocument summarization.
-Perhaps the simplest and most popular is Maximum Marginal Relevance (MMR), which uses a greedy selection process [23].
+Perhaps the simplest and most popular is Maximum Marginal Relevance (MMR), which uses a greedy selection process (Carbonell and Goldstein, 1998).
 MMR relies on a similarity measure between sentences, for which we use the cosine distance measure S, and a measure of relevance for each sentence, for which we use the same logistic regression-trained quality model as above.
-Sentences are chosen iteratively according to where Y is the set of sentences already selected (initially empty), $q_i(X)$ is the learned quality score, and S{ij} is the cosine similarity between sentences i and j.
-The trade-off α is optimized on a development set, and sentences are added until the budget is full.
+Sentences are chosen iteratively according to where Y is the set of sentences already selected (initially empty), $q_i(X)$ is the learned quality score, and $S{ij}$ is the cosine similarity between sentences i and j.
+The tradeoff $\alpha$ is optimized on a development set, and sentences are added until the budget is full.
 We refer to this baseline as LR+MMR.

-$$\underset{i \in \mathcal{Y}(X)}{\operatorname{arg\,max}} \left[\alpha q_i(X) - (1 - \alpha) \underset{j \in Y}{\max} S{ij} \right], \tag{4.19}$$
+$$\underset{i \in \mathcal{Y}(X)}{\arg \max} \left[ \alpha q_i(X) - (1 - \alpha) \max{j \in Y} S{ij} \right], \qquad (4.19)$$

-We also compare against the three highestscoring systems that actually competed in the DUC 2004 competition - peers 65, 104, and 35 - as well as the submodular graph-based approach recently described by Lin and Bilmes [94], which we refer to as SUBMOD1, and the improved submodular learning approach proposed by [95], which we denote SUBMOD2.
-We produced our own implementation of SUB-MOD1, but rely on previously reported numbers for SUBMOD2, which include only ROUGE-1 scores.
+We also compare against the three highest-scoring systems that actually competed in the DUC 2004 competition-peers 65, 104, and 35-as well as the submodular graph-based approach recently described by Lin and Bilmes (2010), which we refer to as sUBMOD1, and the improved submodular learning approach proposed by Lin and Bilmes (2012), which we denote sUBMOD2.
+We produced our own implementation of sUBMOD1, but rely on previously reported numbers for sUBMOD2, which include only ROUGE-1 scores.